cloe-org/cloelib/docs/code_structure/perturbations.md

         Args:
             background: Background object (any implementation)
+            linearperturbations: Linear perturbations object.
+Accepted for interface compatibility with cloelike, which always passes this as the second positional argument when constructing NonLinPerturbations.
+Unused by codes that compute nonlinear corrections internally (e.g. CAMB, CLASS).
+            redshifts: Array of redshifts for the calculations.
             nonlinear_model: Which non-linear model to use
             kmax: Maximum wavenumber in 1/Mpc
             zmax: Maximum redshift